 - Starting from one end of the shed, place the first roof sheet into position.
-The edge of the sheet should be 10mm in from outside edge of the timber top plate and overhang the front of the top plate by 250mm.
-(Or 230mm from top plate flashing) - Overlap the centre roof sheet with the first one and align the ends.
+The edge of the sheet should be 5mm in from outside edge of the timber top plate and overhang the front of the top plate by 250mm. (or 230mm from top plate flashing) - Overlap the centre roof sheet with the first one and align the ends.
 Repeat with the remaining roof sheet(s).
 Make sure all the ends of the sheets are aligned. - Reach in from the back of the shed and place 1x rivet in the overlap, 600mm in from the back.
 Repeat with another rivet 600mm in from the front of the sheet.
 Repeat with all of the overlap joins. - Now that the sheets are joined together, adjust them so that they are square on with the shed and that the top plates are straight.
-At the front of the shed, create an overhang of 250mm past the front of the top plate.
+At the front of the shed, create an overlap of 250mm past the front of the top plate.

-- Starting at one end, make sure the edge of the sheet is 10mm in from the side of the shed and screw 1 x 55mm tek screw through the top of the crest on corrugate profile into the top plate front and rear. - · Repeat at the other end. - Check that everything is aligned and fit the rest of the screws front and rear using the Roof Fixing Pattern below as a guide.
-Start with the overlaps in the sheets and then 1 x screw on the 3rd rib either side of each join - see fig.1 below.
+- · Starting at one end, make sure the edge of the sheet is 10mm in from the side of the shed and screw 1 x 55mm tek screw through the top of the crest on corrugate profile into the top plate front and rear. - Repeat at the other end. - Check that everything is aligned and fit the rest of the screws front and rear using the Roof Fixing Pattern below as a guide.
+Start with the overlaps in the sheets and then screw in the rest.
+You should use 4 screws front, middle and rear for each sheet.
+Ensure to screw through the overlap as per below diagram.